Customize your view (Budgets & Forecasts)

 When you open a budget or forecast worksheet, it looks the way the budget owner set it up, without an individual audience in mind.
 As access to a workbook is restricted, you might only see some of the rows in the worksheet.
 You can customize your view of a worksheet to meet your needs in several ways.

 Several filter options allow you to remove rows from the worksheet so you can focus on the rows that are important to you.
-For detailed information, see Filter a worksheet (search for items).
+For detailed information, see (search for items).

 There are two expand/collapse options: